-I'm a visual and UX/UI designer, illustrator, and letterer.
+I'm a product designer, illustrator, and letterer.
 I'm interested in making products that improve people's lives through delightful and easy to use experiences.
 I believe in living what you love, and that includes my work.

-Visual design, UI/UX design, illustration, lettering, Adobe Suite, Sketch, Marvel, HTML, CSS, git, photography, rock climbing, and designing enamel pins, punny greeting cards, name tags, and custom piñatas.
+Visual design, UI/UX design, product design, illustration, lettering, Adobe Suite, Sketch, Invision, Marvel, HTML, CSS, git, dog photography, rock climbing, designing enamel pins and punny greeting cards, and making custom piñatas.

 University of CA, Berkeley